Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 Nonetheless, we’ve tried to make espresso with AeroPress and actually came up with a recipe that comes close.
 You won’t get the intensity of a real espresso, but you will get a nice dense coffee.

-Taste of AeroPress vs. French press
+AeroPress vs. French press

 French press coffee is known for its full body and slightly oily quality.
 It thrives with darker roasts, because it’s rich and bold.
 Part of that full mouthfeel comes from the fine grounds that inevitably make their way into the coffee as sediment, and which will no doubt be visible at the bottom of your cup when you’re done.